 The following Southern-style essentials center around celebrating family, embracing traditions, and encouraging warm-hearted hospitality.

 A Well-Stocked Bar ~ Southerners are known for their hospitality and nothing says “Welcome!” like a stylishly stocked bar.
 Use a sturdy tray to corral glassware, a bowl of fresh lemons or limes, and a small cutting board and sharp knife.
+You can use the reviews from Wetheknives if you need tips on how to choose the best knives for your kitchen.
 Then just add drinks!
 While it’s customary to stock a variety of liquors and mixers, it certainly isn’t a requirement.
 If you’re a non-imbibing household, stock your bar with seltzers, gourmet iced teas, and specialty sodas.
 (Orangina is always a hit with kids and grownups alike.)
 Unexpected garnishes like candied ginger or colorful rock candy sticks make even basic beverages like iced tea festive.
 Pretty cocktail napkins also add a sense of occasion; I’m partial to anything with a cheeky embroidered saying or, in true Southern fashion, a personalized monogram.

 Hang Pretty Plates as Artwork ~ Anytime a client is lacking a piece of artwork for a space or we don’t want to rush the process of finding the perfect piece, I suggest filling the wall with plates and platters.
 Plates are also a wonderful way to play up a smaller mirror or piece of art.
 While I’ve had some clients hesitate and think it too “Granny”-looking, all I have to do is show them photos of contemporary patterns or a gathering of all creamy-white plates to demonstrate how fresh this traditional technique can look.
 Stack an odd number of plates vertically on a narrow wall space or flank them around and over a mirror on a large wall.
 I particularly like the juxtaposition of contemporary-style plates around an antique painting or a traditional china pattern around contemporary artwork.